siemens/ix/CONTRIBUTING.md

   - Run all tests: `pnpm visual-regression`
   - Run workspace: `pnpm visual-regression --filter @siemens/ix`

-- Check the results in: `packages/<workspace>/playwright-report/index.html`
+6. Adapt and update snapshots with: `pnpm --filter @siemens/ix run visual-regression <test name> -u`

-- Adapt and update snapshots with: `pnpm --filter @siemens/ix run visual-regression <test name> -u`
+7. Check the results by opening the test report in your browser: `packages/<workspace>/playwright-report/index.html`

-- Check the git diff and commit changes 🎉
+8. Check the git diff and commit changes 🎉

 ### Modify and preview documentation